cloudedl/Shoporium/README.md

 5. tie shipping details with accounts so customer doesn't have to fill out form every time
 6. Post Checkout will display approx delivery day based off of todays date.

+## User Story
+Customer will load the webiste seeing the different products available.
+Customer can view the individual products and their descriptions or add them directly to the cart from the main page.
+After the customer has found the products that interest them they can checkout.
+Customer will go through a checkout page and provide their details.
+Stripe API will process the fake transaction and determine if it was successful or not.

 ## Index Route
 ![index page](/imgs/index.jpg)